On entropy production of repeated quantum measurements III. Quantum detailed balance: Introduction

 Formula~\eqref{eq:Stinespring dilation} is a special form of Stinespring's dilation~\cite{Stinespring1955}, which holds more generally for arbitrary Hilbert spaces $\cH$, provided the CP map $\Phi$ is ultraweakly continuous.

 As mentioned in Proposition~\ref{prop:dilation}(i), for finite-dimensional $\cH$, one can always choose $\cE$ to be finite dimensional too.
-However, for possible future reference, in the following we will only assume that $\cE$ is separable.
+However, for possible future reference, dilation spaces $\cE$ will only be assumed to be separable and may be infinite-dimensional.